Is canola oil healthy or harmful?

 Note: Things look very different if we use “real world” values for erucic acid content rather than the legal limit.
 According to an EFSA report, canola cultivars marketed in France (2005 to 2015) averaged below 0.5%.
 The Canadian Grain Commission reported an average erucic acid content of 0.01% across Western Canada (2009 to 2014).
 Thus, a more realistic safety estimate would be about 4x-20x higher than the figures above (e.g. 6-30 Tbsp per day for an adult; 1-5 Tbsp per day for kids).
 It’s up to you how conservative you want to be!

 Canola haters also have others concerns that I don’t view as scientifically valid:

 - Fear of GMOs.
 Eating plants with altered DNA is not harmful to your health.
 Period.
 GMOs can have ecosystem implications but that is a different topic.

 - Fear of pesticides.
 GMO canola oil does contain higher levels of glyphosate than non-GMO.
 However, even the “higher” doses are so low that you would have to chug canola oil daily for this to register in your body.

 - Fear of hexane (from chemical extraction).
 There is no evidence to substantiate any risk to consumer health when foods contain trace residual concentrations of hexane (0.8 parts per million).

-My bottom line: I view canola oil as healthy choice, in moderation.
-I use it for high-heat cooking and baking.
-I tend to use other unrefined oils for low heat cooking and salads.
+While I have no concerns about moderate use of canola oil in adults, it’s worth being cautious with babies and toddlers.
+I currently reserve it for occasional high-heat cooking and baking and prefer to use other unrefined oils for low heat cooking and salads.